 - 2008 MSc Geography, University of Ottawa Laboratory for Paleoclimatology and Climatology

 - 2006 BA Geography with History, University of Ottawa

-- Regional synthesis of past biomass burning activity in East Africa
+- Palaeoenvironmental and archaeological synthesis of East Africa

 - Human-environment interactions in East Africa

 - Serengeti Experimental Fire project – Leverhulme Fire Network through Colin Beale (U of York, biology dept)

 - The Holocene evolution of forest fire controls in interior British Columbia, Canada